BenitolSantos/Data-Science-Projects/Crankshaft/Crankshaft.md

-I'm an analyst at Crankshaft List.
+My project is that I'm an analyst at Crankshaft List.
 Hundreds of free advertisements for vehicles are published on your site every day.
 I need to study data collected over the last few years and determine which factors influence the price of a vehicle.